Surf's Up (album): Aftermath

-Retrospective assessments and legacy
+Retrospective assessments

-In 1974, the staff of NME ranked Surf's Up number 96 in their list of the "Top 100 Albums" of all time.
-When the magazine surveyed its writers again in 1993, the album's position rose to number 46.
-In 2000, the record was voted number 230 in the third edition of Colin Larkin's All Time Top 1000 Albums.
-In 2004, Surf's Up was ranked number 61 on Pitchforks list of "The Top 100 Albums of the 1970s".
-Contributor Dominique Leone wrote:

 Music critic John Bush wrote "[Most of the] songs are enjoyable enough, but the last three tracks are what make Surf's Up such a masterpiece."
 Mojo critic Ross Bennett regarded Surf's Up as "the definitive version" of the Smile recordings, "with those crystalline vocals imbuing Parks' cryptic verses with a grace and simplicity missing from the 2004 reboot".
 Keith Phipps from The A.V.
 Club called it "the darkest album of the group's career, a record that also spotlighted a growing social conscience".